Walt Disney World’s Disney Dining Plan Overview

 Quick-Service Locations are generally restaurants with walk-up counters where you’ll order your food (or pick it up from Mobile Order), and then find a seat after.

-• 1 Beverage (includes specialty drinks such as milkshakes and alcoholic beverages where available)
+- 1 Beverage (includes specialty drinks such as milkshakes and alcoholic beverages where available for guests using an Adult Quick Service Credit)

-Starters, desserts, and additional sides can be added by paying out of pocket, or using Snack Credits.
+Starters, desserts, and additional sides can be purchased out of pocket or using Snack Credits.

-Note: Kids using the Disney Dining Plan must order off the Kid’s Menu for their Quick Service Entitlement.
+Note: For their Quick Service Entitlement, kids using the Disney Dining Plan must order from the Kid’s Menu.

 TABLE-SERVICE MEALS: